moveit/moveit.ros.org/_posts/2018-2-26-tutorials-documentation-codesprint.markdown

 date: 2018-02-26 08:15:12+00:00
 layout: post
 slug: tutorials-documentation-codesprint
 title: Announcing MoveIt!
-Tutorials Codesprint together with Franka Emika and PickNik!
+Tutorials Codesprint with Franka Emika & PickNik
 media_type: image
 media_link: http://moveit.ros.org/assets/images/Franka_Emika_Panda.jpg
 description: We are excited to announce that the robotic arm manufacturer Franka Emika is partnering with PickNik to sponsor a MoveIt! codesprint to further improve MoveIt!’s tutorials, documentation, and website.